vidyalathabadde/simpleCUBLAS_LU/guided_simpleCUBLAS_LU_SYCLMigration/README.md

 ﻿# `simpleCUBLAS_LU` Sample

-The simpleCUBLAS_LU is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
+LU decomposition factors a matrix as the product of an upper triangular matrix and lower triangular matrix.
 The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area              | Description
 |:---                   |:---